iwuzhere9/KH2-Rando-Tracker-Linux-Guide/README.md

 # KH2 Rando Steam Deck Setup Guide

 > [!IMPORTANT]
+> - This guide was built with the Steam version in mind.
+The installation process wouldn't be exactly the same for the Epic Games version, so please note which version you own or are buying.
 > - This guide assumes you are installing this on Steam Deck!
 For other OS's, please adjust accordingly.
 > - This guide also assumes that you have some knowledge in how to navigate Linux based OSs!
 > - Please launch into Desktop Mode and use a mouse and keyboard!
 While this is doable without a mouse or keyboard, it will be frustrating!